joshallenit/gh-stacked-diff/README.md

 - **git-updatepr**: Add the topmost commit to the PR with the given commit hash
 - **git-reset-main**: Reset the main branch with the squashed contents of the given commits associated branch.
 Sometimes you might want to switch to a feature branch and make changes to it (rebase, amend).
 With this script you can then ensure that your `main` branch is up to date.
 - **git-prs**: Lists all of your open PRs.
 Useful for copying PR numbers.
+- **git-review**: Update the given PR as "Ready for Review" and automatically add reviewers listed in your PR_REVIEWERS environment variable.

 ## Working with these scripts